Ossabaw Island Service Weekend

 “Have you ever been somewhere so breathtaking that you hardly dare snap a picture for fear of missing something?
 Welcome to Ossabaw Island.” - Emily Peterson, 2012 Ossabaw Island Volunteer

-Join the Georgia Conservancy and the Ossabaw Island Foundation for a weekend service trip to Ossabaw Island on September 16-18.
+Join the Georgia Conservancy and the Ossabaw Island Foundation for a weekend service trip to Ossabaw Island on November 15-17.
 This trip is an incredibly rare opportunity to enjoy a primitive and remote barrier island, and to support its preservation by giving back with some elbow grease.
-Guests will do everything – landscaping, scrubbing and cleaning the historic structures, maintaining trails, and restoring a campsite.
-Because of their hard work, guests can enjoy below market rates for a weekend that includes ferry transportation, lodging and meals.
+Guests will do everything – landscaping, scrubbing and cleaning the historic structures, Hurricane Irma service work, etc. Guests can choose from 3 different lodging options including camping, clubhouse bunkbeds, or the VIP Boarding House.
+Guests will enjoy a weekend that includes ferry transportation, lodging, meals, an ossabaw island tour, and much more.

 Non-service related activities include a historical tour of island's North End settlement, a truck safari through the heart of the island, a late Saturday afternoon at the beach, crabbing, fishing, hiking, relaxing, etc.